Releases

 - An empty response now sets the response body to an empty string rather than

-as required by the Faraday specification.
+nilas required by the Faraday specification.

 v0.19.0

-Support in_parallel
+Support in_parallel.

-method, which allows multiple requests to be made concurrently.
+The adapter now supports the in_parallel method, which allows multiple requests to be made concurrently.

 adapter = Faraday.new(bound_url) do |builder|